Bauer blanks Royals, sports cheeky T-shirt in twinbill split

 In his first major league start in more than a year, Matt Harvey (0-1) threw 54 pitches in three innings and allowed two homers, both in the third.
 He gave up three runs on four hits with two walks and four strikeouts.

-”I was really, really impressed,” Kansas City manager Mike Matheny said. ”It was better than even what I expected or from what I saw on video, seeing it live, I’m really happy with how the ball was jumping out of his hand.”

 Jesse Winker’s two-run homer, his sixth of the season, got the Reds on the board for the first time Wednesday.
-Winker walked in all three plate appearances in the first game and is 18 for 33 (.545) in his last 13 games.
-Eugenio Suarez followed Winker with a 428-foot shot to center field.
+Winkler walked in all three plate appearances in the first game and is 18 for 33 (.545) in his last 13 games.
+Eugenio Suarez followed Winkler with a 428-foot shot to center field.

 Nick Castellanos homered in the fifth off Greg Holland, and Curt Casali led off the sixth with a home run to make it 5-0.